Andyroid0/-winter-green-router/README.md

 # Wintergreen-router 🌲

-A simple router from react and react-native.
+A simple router for react and react-native.

-NOTE: Right now it's equipped to handle screens.
-Path and Page handling to follow.
+NOTE: Right now it's equipped to handle views only.
+Stacks, Screens, Paths, and Page handling to follow.

 Twitter/X= @_andrewvalley